uwemneku/Gmail-Mobile-Clone/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This app was build primarily with expo, it is an attempt to implement some of gmail's andriod app with react native.
+Animations are done with reanimated 2, to improve performance

 ### Prerequisites